 How to Potty Train Your Puppy

 Getting a puppy should be a fun time in life, but living with a new puppy can be super stressful!
+All the biting, chewing, and accidents—oh my!

 Take a breath and remember that potty training does not come naturally to your puppy!
 Having your dog potty trained is a human-driven behavior and it’s important to keep consistent and be patient with your new puppy.